-The School of Business Administration traces its origin to 1914 when a “Department of Commerce” was established as a branch of the Department of Economics.
+The College of Business traces its origin to 1914 when a “Department of Commerce” was established as a branch of the Department of Economics.
 Classrooms were provided on the top floor of Main Hall and approximately 40 students enrolled for courses in accounting, money and banking, credits and collections, shorthand, and typing.
 Two years later, five students were the first to receive bachelor’s degrees in commerce (students used their credits from other areas in the University combined with their commerce credits).

 In 1917, the Department of Commerce became the Department of Business Administration, and a number of new courses were added, including commercial law, American business methods, business organization and management, salesmanship, real estate, insurance, business for women, and additional accounting courses.

-In 1918, the State Board of Education authorized the organization of a School of Business Administration, and in the fall of 1919, Shirley J. Coon (M.A., Ohio State University) became the first dean.
+In 1918, the State Board of Education authorized the organization of a College of Business, and in the fall of 1919, Shirley J. Coon (M.A., Ohio State University) became the first dean.
 A two-year course for juniors and seniors was offered, and the new school was given offices and classrooms in the basement of Main Hall.
 By 1920, 31 juniors and seniors were majoring in business administration and 160 freshman and sophomores listed it as their intended major.
 The total of 191 students gave the School the largest enrollment on campus.

 Dean Coon resigned at the close of 1926-27 school year and was replaced by Robert C. Line (M.A., Harvard).
 By 1929, the business curriculum had been extended to include courses in corporation finance, marketing, foreign trade, labor problems, and public utilities.